-Lee Chilcote lives in a 1900 Victorian in Cleveland, Ohio with his wife, Katherine, and their three children.
-He has worked as a community organizer, real estate developer, writer and teacher.
-He attended Middlebury College, Lincoln College at Oxford University, and Cleveland State University, where he obtained a master’s degree in English and Creative Nonfiction and was awarded the Leonard Trawick Prize for Creative Writing and the Robert E. and Ada Hagan Public Service Scholarship.
+He attended Middlebury College, Lincoln College at Oxford University, and Cleveland State University, where he obtained master’s degrees in English/Creative Nonfiction and Public Administration and was awarded the Leonard Trawick Prize for Creative Writing and the Robert E. and Ada Hagan Public Service Scholarship.